SolaceDev/solace-dev-codelabs/markdown/Trailblazer-unusual-db-activity/Trailblazer-unusual-db-activity.md

 Duration: 0:05:00

 Cloud Anomaly Detection
-Trailblazer - An artificail inteligence agentless anomaly security engine that monitors cloud control plane api activity, detects threats, suspicious activities and abnormal behaviors.
+Trailblazer - An artificial inteligence agentless anomaly detection security engine which monitors cloud control plane api activity, detects threats, suspicious activities and abnormal behaviors.
-Analyzing threat detections audit logs and tracking API sessions is no longer a challenge.
+With Trailblazer analyzing threat detections audit logs and tracking API sessions is no longer a challenge.
-The Cloud Anomaly Detection feature does this work for you with zero human touch using unsupervised learming.
+Trailblazer does this work for you with zero human intervention using unsupervised learming.

-We want to explore and see detections (anomalies/incidents) from trailblazer anomaly engine related to Unusual Db activities such as dynamo db tables/databases.
+We want to explore and see detections (anomalies/incidents) from trailblazer anomaly engine related to Unusual Db activities inference of dynamo db tables/databases.

 From the same Principal (user, role, etc.) initiate API calls applying to multiple DB instances, engines, tables, snapshots, keyspaces and similar DBs-related resources (i.e. via RDS, DynamoDB, and other AWS DB services), in roughly the same time (seconds), repeatedly over an extended period (roughly 15 minutes).